menu

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, McClusky - Goodrich is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, McClusky - Goodrich isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in McClusky - Goodrich are a mix of both white- and blue-collar jobs.
 Overall, McClusky - Goodrich is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in McClusky - Goodrich who work in management occupations (24.80%), office and administrative support (15.74%), and sales jobs (6.52%).

-In terms of college education, the citizens of McClusky - Goodrich rank slightly lower than the national average.
-14.33% of adults 25 and older in McClusky - Goodrich have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of McClusky - Goodrich are slightly less educated than the national average of 21.84% for the average city or town: 14.33% of adults in McClusky - Goodrich have a bachelor's degree or advanced degree

 The per capita income in McClusky - Goodrich in 2022 was $40,365, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $161,460 for a family of four.
 However, McClusky - Goodrich contains both very wealthy and poor people as well.